project-robius/book/src/whitepaper/motivation.md

 2. There are clear business advantages to writing applications in a multi-platform Rust framework.
     * Consistent experience for devs and customers
     * Avoid redundant dev effort → save money, faster time to market
-3. Rust is a great language and the right choice for many programming domains, but not for multi-plaform apps ... *yet*.
+3. Rust is a great language and the right choice for many programming domains, but not for multi-platform apps ... *yet*.
     * Safety → increased correctness, reliability
     * Performance efficiency → responsive, jank-free UI
     * Potential to unify two dev worlds: systems + frontend apps